Hiking Hotspot: Calloway Trail at Picacho Peak State Park

 Since ancient times, travelers have used the unique shape of this formation as a landmark.
 The prominent peak serves as a nice marker of approximately how much time you have left when traveling between Phoenix and Tucson, as I have used it myself on many occasions.
 Picacho is not an extinct volcano, although it was formed from ancient lava flow.
 Picacho means “Peak” in Spanish, thereby making the park’s name redundant.

 The park is home to some incredible scenery, and yet still manages to remain quiet due to the unusual location in the middle of nowhere.
-This state park isn’t the largest, however, the trails here are beyond spectacular, and very tranquil due to the low visitation.
+This state park isn’t the largest, however, the trails here are beyond spectacular, and very tranquil due to the low visitation numbers.

 You will see so many beautiful Saguaro cacti on the trails.
 This really is a great park for desert lovers.
 Everything which makes the desert so great – exotic plant life, solitude, and colorful sunsets, can be enjoyed here at Picacho.
 If you time your visit during the spring season, you will get to see beautiful wildflowers (Mexican poppies) in bloom.